What is Reverse Repurchase Agreement?

 Some of the major disadvantages of RRA are as follows:

-- If the reverse repurchase transactions are executed on a larger scale, then it may result in major banking disintermediation.
+- If the reverse repurchase transactions are executed on a larger scale, they may result in major banking disintermediation.

-- Typically, there is no proper establishment of the reverse repurchase agreement with the entity’s counterparty.
+- Typically, the reverse repurchase agreement is not properly established with the entity’s counterparty.

 - There is neither any judicial checking of the borrower’s financial health and the seller nor any assessment of the value of the collateral.
-Actually, the collateral may lose value owing to market volatility or changes in the market scenario.
+The collateral may lose value owing to market volatility or changes in the market scenario.

 Conclusion

 So, it can be seen that the reverse repurchase agreement is a useful method to inject liquidity into a market.
-In essence, it ensures that businesses don’t need to liquidate their investments due to unforeseen cash flow crisis.
+It ensures businesses don’t need to liquidate their investments due to unforeseen cash flow crises.
 It is also effectively used for managing cash.
 The central banks usually use the reverse repurchase agreement to control the money supply in the economy.
-Given that it primarily involves buying and selling treasury securities, it is considered to be one of the safest forms of investment.
+Since it primarily involves buying and selling treasury securities, it is considered one of the safest forms of investment.

 Recommended Articles

-This is a guide to Reverse Repurchase Agreement.
-Here we also discuss the introduction and how does reverse repurchase agreement work?
+This is a guide to Reverse Repurchase Agreements.
+Here we also discuss the introduction and how reverse repurchase agreements work.
 Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –